Texas hosts more bird watching festivals than any other state in America.

 This festival really lives up to its name, with a before and after festival tour to far South Texas for Mexican specialties like Green Jay and Altamira Oriole.
 The main festival week covers major hotspots across a 1.5 hour radius from Corpus Christi.

-Here are examples of the field trips led by bird experts from the previous 2021 Birdiest Festival (all day).
-Water and snacks were provided.
+Here are examples of the field trips led by bird experts:

 Field Trip Destination | Cost |